camm852/Vivero-Go/README.md

 ## Case 2:
 In this case, an additional 30% of water is added to the plant, even though it already has 100% of its required amount (which is equivalent to 0.2 liters).
 The plant has a 20% survival factor.
 Therefore, it has 500 seconds (approximately 8.3 minutes) to eliminate the excess water and reach 100%.
 However, the added excess amount is 0.06 liters, which would actually take 750 seconds (approximately 12.5 minutes) to remove.
 Consequently, the plant fails to survive due to excessive water quantity.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`DB_HOST`: host database

+`DB_USER` : user database

+`DB_PASSWORD`: password database

+`DB_PORT`: database port

+The credentials are for a postgres database.
+You can find the sql in the root of the project.